Schedule redelivery for a failed webhook event

 • If the fifth delivery attempt fails Webhooks v3 waits 24 hours and then tries again.

-If, 24 hours after the first attempt, delivery still fails then Webhooks v3 gives up and assigns the notification the failure state.
-Even then, however, failed deliveries aren’t instantly deleted (like they are in Webhooks v2).
-Instead, failed delivery attempts are kept in the Webhooks event store (and are available for viewing) for the next 7 days.
-It’s only after those 7 days have elapsed that events are automatically deleted from the event store, and are no longer available.
+If delivery still fails 24 hours after the first attempt, then Webhooks v3 stops retrying and assigns the notification the failure state.
+Failed events are kept in the Webhooks event store for the next 7 days.
+After those 7 days have elapsed, failed events are automatically and permanently deleted from the event store.

 Cautions about, and limitations of, the event redelivery service

-• At this point in time there’s no API endpoint that can retrieve all your failed events.
-Instead, the /redeliver endpoint reschedules event deliveries on an event-by-event basis.
+• The /redeliver endpoint reschedules event deliveries on an event-by-event basis.
 For example, suppose events A, B, C, and D have all failed.
 To retrieve those events, you’ll need to make an API call that redelivers event A; make a second API call that redelivers event B; make a third API call that redelivers event C; and so on.
-If you have 1,000 failed events in the event store you’ll need to make 1,000 separate API calls to retrieve those events.
-If you have 10,000 failed events ….

-• In addition to allowing only one event delivery scheduling per API call, rate limits have also been imposed on the /redeliver endpoint.
+• The /redeliver endpoint is rate limited to 1 request per minute per Webhooks subscription.
 In theory, you could write a script that simply calls the /redeliver endpoint over and over again, in rapid-fire succession.
-However, if you make too many API calls in too short a time (actual limits have not been announced yet) you’ll exceed the rate limits and your script will fail.
+However, if you exceed the rate limit your script will fail.

-The moral of the story?
-The event delivery service is designed as a way to help you retrieve the occasional event that, somehow or another, fell through the cracks and didn’t get delivered.
-It is not the method by which you should routinely receive your event notifications.
+The event delivery service is designed as a way to help you retrieve the occasional event that fails to be delivered.
+It is not the method by which you should routinely receive your event notifications, and it does not work well in the event of a disaster that results in hundreds or thousands of failed events.

 How the Webhooks v3 redelivery service works